Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Can I move from one baker pool to another without having to wait for the next pay day?

     Changes to the pools take effect every 24 hours.
-So increasing the stake, moving the stake between pools or between passive delegation and a baking pool all take effect at the :ref:`pay day<glossary-pay-day>`.
+So increasing the stake, moving the stake between pools or between passive delegation and a baking pool all take effect at the next :ref:`pay day<glossary-pay-day>`.

 .. dropdown:: How much does it cost to begin delegating?